oa414/objc-zen-book-cn/README.md

 # Inter-Object Communication

 Every non-trivial software is based on objects that need to communicate with each other to meet complex goals.
-This chapter is about design concepts going first into deep explanations on how the armory to achieve great architectures works and how it should be used.
+This chapter is about design concepts going first into deep explanations on how the armory will achieve great architectures works and how it should be used.

 ## Blocks

-Blocks are the Objective-C version of well-knows constructs called lambdas or closures available in other languages many years now.
+Blocks are the Objective-C version of well-knows constructs called lambdas or closures available in other languages for many years now.

 They are a great way to design asynchronous APIs as so: